gtk2k/WebRTC_For_UnityWeb/README.md

 # WebRTC_For_UnityWeb
-This is a test implementation of video chat using WebRTC with Unity's WebGL.
+This is a test implementation of video chat using WebRTC with Unity's Web.
 Only video communication is implemented; audio communication and DataChannel are not.

 Unity version confirmed to work: 6.2